5% Deposit Schemes For Second-Time Buyers

 • The property you’re buying must be valued at less than £600,000.

-• The mortgage you apply for must be a repayment method, not interest-only, from a participating lender.
+• The mortgage you apply for must be a repayment method from a participating lender, not interest-only.

-Shared Ownership lets you buy a share of a new build property and then rent the remaining share from a council or housing association.
-If and when you can afford it, you can buy more of your home over time, which is known as staircasing.
-The more of the property you own, the less rent you pay, and it is possible to eventually purchase 100% of it.
-This scheme is open to people who used to own a property but can’t afford to buy a new one as well as first time buyers.
+Shared Ownership lets you buy a share of a new build property and rent the remaining share from a council or housing association.
+If and when you can afford it, you can buy more of your home over time, known as staircasing.
+The more of the property you own, the less rent you pay, and it is possible to purchase 100% of it eventually.
+This scheme is open to people who used to own a property but can’t afford to buy a new one, as well as first-time buyers.

-Below is the criteria you must meet to qualify:
+Below are the criteria you must meet to qualify:

 • You have a deposit of at least 5% of the value of the share you’re buying